gbook/nidb/projects.md

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/154162653-484e7016-2ea7-4422-8e6a-c991b6463780.png  width="80%"></div>

 To define a protocol, click on the name of a protocol in the above list.
 For example if we click on EEG-Rest, the following page will appear with the existing list of EEG-series being already used in various projects.
 You can pick any of those to add to your own protocol group.
 A group name can be assigned by using the "Protocol group name" box at the end of the page as shown.
-After clicking the "Add" button the selected series in the the group will be added to teh group and will be shown on the right.
+After clicking the "Add" button the selected series in the group will be added to the group and will be shown on the right.

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/154166600-05780538-b187-4da1-8a46-5022ed3b6779.png width="80%"></div>

 ## Working With a Project
-After setting up project accordingly.
-The project can be accessed by users having its rights.
-A user can access a project via "Projects" menue from the main menue.
+After setting up project accordingly, the project can be accessed by users having its rights.
+A user can access a project via "Projects" menu from the main menu.
 A list of existing projects will be displayed.
-TO search a soecific project, type the name of a project and the list will reduced to the projects containing the search phrase.
+TO search a specific project, type the name of a project and the list will reduced to the projects containing the search phrase.

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/154300643-1715e992-a15e-4866-a960-2da70145fdd5.png width="80%"></div>